pagopa/issuer_integration/README.md

 ### Where should be inserted the Subscription Key obtained after the registration to Azure Portal?
 After completing the subscription, the Client can invoke the services by inserting the key obtained "Ocp-Apim-Subscription-Key" as a parameter in the request header.

+### Will be possible to enroll also tokenized payment instruments?
+Currently, there are not available the enrollment interfaces related to tokenized payment instruments.